A ten days Japan itinerary for solo travelers

 In the evening, attend a tea ceremony at Camellia.
 A tea ceremony is a lovely, meditative experience which provides a glimpse of traditional Kyoto.
 It takes about 30 minutes in all for the experience and costs ~$27.
 You get to taste traditional sweetmeats and make your own Matcha Tea.
 Be sure to book beforehand.
 In peak season, the slots get filled quickly.
 A group ceremony has around 6 attendees but it is possible to do a private session as well.

 Spend the night at Pontocho in Gion district.
 Pontocho is home to many geiko okiyas and traditional tea houses.
-It is also Kyoto’s prime dining and nightlife center.
+It is also Kyoto’s prime dining and nightlife centre.

 You may be lucky enough to catch a geisha or a maiko here.
 Kyoto culture is steeped in stories of geisha and spotting one is both an act of adventure and achievement.
 You might see a posse of businessmen arriving in the dark of the night and a maiko hurrying to greet them, then proceeding to whisk them into the nearest okiya.
 It happens in a jiffy, stealthily, yet with a certain practiced grace, and for a brief moment, you are transported to a world that once was.